Digital Nomad Life in The Netherlands

 What residency documents or visas did I need if I will be in The Netherlands for a while?

 "If you will be staying in the Netherlands for a while, you will need to obtain a residence permit from the Immigration and Naturalisation Service (IND).
 This document will grant you permission to stay and work in the Netherlands for an extended period of time.
 You may also need to apply for a long-term visa or a Schengen visa in order to enter the country.
-Depending on the length of stay, you may also be required to apply for a work permit," explained one expat living in Netherlands.
+Depending on the length of stay, you may also be required to apply for a work permit," said one person in Netherlands.

 Get Quote